Ryougetsu3606/Ryougetsu3606.github.io/_pages/about.md

 ---
 ## About me

-I am a final-year undergraduate student in Artificial Intelligence at [University of Science and Technology of China](https://en.ustc.edu.cn/) (USTC).
+I am a final-year undergraduate student in [School of Gifted Young](https://en.scgy.ustc.edu.cn/main.htm) at [University of Science and Technology of China](https://en.ustc.edu.cn/) (USTC).
 My research centers on trustworthy AI, with a focus on multimodel large language models (MLLMs), while I am also interested in machine learning theory.

 ## Education

-2022.9 - present, Bachelor of Artificial Intelligence, University of Science and Technology of China.
+- 2022.9 - present, Bachelor of Artificial Intelligence, University of Science and Technology of China.

 ## Experience

-2025.7 - present, Intern at CVML group, National University of Singapore, under supervision of [Prof. Angela Yao](https://www.comp.nus.edu.sg/~ayao/) and [Dr. Junbin Xiao](https://doc-doc.github.io/cv/).
+- 2025.7 - present, Intern at CVML group, National University of Singapore, under supervision of [Prof. Angela Yao](https://www.comp.nus.edu.sg/~ayao/) and [Dr. Junbin Xiao](https://doc-doc.github.io/cv/).

 ## Publications